Seiya-Tagami/Quicky_frontend/README.md

   In the first version, I built basic functions of Simple Memo, such as CRUD Operations.
 Also, it does not connect to any Databases and instead, I used the localStorage.

 - **version1.1, released on 2023/04/04**
-  In the version 1.1, I improve whole of the application UI, but specifically, I work hard to review MemoItem's UI and make it better.
-Also, I introduce "dark-theme-mode", which will let your experience more exciting!
+  In the version 1.1, I improved whole of the application UI, but specifically, I worked hard to review MemoItem's UI and made it better.
+Also, I introduced "dark-theme-mode", which would let your experience more exciting!

-- **version1.2, released on 2023/04/00**
+- **version1.2, released on 2023/04/06**
+  In the version1.2, I introduced Pinia, which is a store library for Vue and made the code clear.
+Also, I conducted code refactoring.

 ## License